-Actual results produced from a particular producer node may be compared to the predictions regularly to make sure that the classification model is working well, or needs to be updated.
+Actual results produced from a particular producer node may be compared to the predictions regularly to ensure that the classification model is working well, or needs to be updated.

 A side note

-When looking for more information about the inventors involved in this patent, I came across the resume of one of the inventors, and thought his section involving what he did at Google might be interesting for those looking for more information about Panda:
+When looking for more information about the inventors involved in this patent, I came across the resume of one of the inventors.
+I thought his section involving what he did at Google might be interesting for those looking for more information about Panda:

 John Frederick Kolen